Ramesh260402/CSC4202-G1-ProjectReport/README.md

 In summary, the algorithm has a time complexity of O(|V| + |E|), where |V| is the number of courses and |E| is the number of prerequisites.
 It correctly creates the course graph, performs topological sorting, and generates a valid course schedule considering prerequisites, desired credits, and the starting semester.

 ## 8. Conclusion
--The optimization of university course scheduling is a crucial task that requires careful consideration of various factors
+- The optimization of university course scheduling is a crucial task that requires careful consideration of various factors

--Manual scheduling processes are prone to errors
+- Manual scheduling processes are prone to errors

--Graph algorithms, specifically topological sorting, provide a suitable solution paradigm for the course scheduling problem
+- Graph algorithms, specifically topological sorting, provide a suitable solution paradigm for the course scheduling problem

--Topological sorting ensures a valid order for course scheduling
+- Topological sorting ensures a valid order for course scheduling